 To Old Corral homepage

 Above is a lobby card from Wells' second starring role for Robert J. Horner, the lost/missing DEFYING THE LAW (Aywon, 1935).

-In the crop/blowup below from that lobby card, the cast of characters from left to right appear to be: Herman Hack (green shirt), Jimmy Aubrey (purple shirt), possibly Julian Rivero, Ted Wells, Dick Cramer, unidentified guy on desk, and George Chesebro.
+In the crop/blowup below from that lobby card, the cast of characters from left to right are: Herman Hack (green shirt), Jimmy Aubrey (purple shirt), Julian Rivero, Ted Wells, Dick Cramer, unidentified guy on desk, and George Chesebro.

 (Courtesy of Les Adams)

-Above is a great shot of William Boyd as Hopalong Cassidy doing some fisticuffs in RIDERS OF THE TIMBERLAND (Paramount, 1941).
+Above is a great shot of William Boyd as Hopalong Cassidy doing some fisticuffs in RIDERS OF THE TIMBERLINE (Paramount, 1941).
 And observing in the right background are the doubles for Boyd and sidekick Brad King.
-Boyd's double could be either Cliff Lyons or Ted Wells (but is probably Wells).
+Boyd's double could be either Cliff Lyons or Ted Wells (but is probably Wells) and a blowup of that photo section is below.
+Note the grin on the face of Brad King's double.

+To Old Corral homepage